trytomakeyouprivate/main/README.md

 - HardHatOS for inspiring this project and creating the RPM build of the hardened kernel and malloc library
 - Fedora team, especially the rpm-ostree developers
 - Jorge Castro and the Universal Blue team for inspiring the creation of custom build immutable images and providing templates for us to use!
-- electricduck for creating an immutable Fedora image of Pantheon - a beautiful, elegent desktop